Many Trees And Wires Down As Storm Line Passes Through Chattanooga

 - 1600 Bailey Avenue (wires down)

-- Old Ringgold Road at South Crest Road (hazard reported, extent of closure unknown)
+- Old Ringgold Road at S Crest Road (hazard reported, extent of closure unknown)

 - Highway 153 at the Chickamauga Dam northbound and southbound is closed (wires down)